Patent Pending

 What if a 14-year-old solved a medical problem that billion-dollar companies haven’t?

-Meet EYEVA™ — the AI wearable that detects eye drift in real time, built by Aaryan Balani, age 14, for a fraction of the cost of existing solutions.
+Meet EYEVA™ — the AI wearable that detects eye drift in real time and instantly alerts the user, built by Aaryan Balani, age 14, for a fraction of the cost of existing solutions.

 Intermittent strabismus affects millions of people worldwide.
 When the eye drifts, the person rarely knows it’s happening — and commercial detection devices cost $15,000–$30,000, putting them out of reach for most patients.